 It is because some service providers deliberately make the contract vague, tempting and short-term at first glance.
-Once you sign the contract, they can easily charge you many hidden cost or offer you unnecessary, additional services.
+Once you sign the contract, they can easily charge you many hidden costs or offer you unnecessary, additional services.
 All they care about is their own revenue, rather than helping you build your successful offshore teams.

 Possible Solution: The most importance advice is: do not sign any short-term contract because offshoring itself takes time to develop and bring benefit.
 There are 4 factors in choosing an offshore service provider, and you need to take them into consideration.
 Choosing a suitable partner plays a big role in your offshoring success.

 Scenario 06: We are not used to managing projects across many countries.
-The tasks are duplicated sometimes and the communication is disastrous.
+The tasks are duplicated sometimes, and the communication is disastrous.

 Managing projects across two or three countries is a real challenge.
 Your teams work in different time zones and miscommunication happens any time.
 Popular issues range from task duplication, unclear instruction to missing deadlines and lack of quality control.

 Possible Solution: This shouldn’t be a problem if you know how to make use of technologies for project management.
 Cloud-based platform is a perfect answer that overshadows differences in time zone, work location and productivity.
 Your teams not only have a place where they can discuss and share instantly, but they can also store files for future references.
-Consider one practice option?
+Consider one practical option?
 Make sure to check out these 5 tools to help you connect with your offshore teams.

 Cost-saving and global labour arbitrage stand in the centre of nearly all offshoring practices.
 However, you need to set realistic goals and not to be misled by major savings.
-Additional costs in offshoring comprises of, but not limited to: wage inflation, overtime if approved by the client, specific hardware/software required by the client, bonus to offshore staff (monetary or non-monetary), travel expenses (if required).
+Additional costs in offshoring comprise of, but not limited to: wage inflation, overtime if approved by the client, specific hardware/software required by the client, bonus to offshore staff (monetary or non-monetary), travel expenses (if required).

 Possible Solution: Additional costs will always be there in your offshoring journey.
-That’s why you can only try to your best to plan ahead.
-Detailed, strategic planning right from the first days help a lot in preventing additional costs because your transition, procedure and outcomes have been well-planned and put into practice immediately.
+That’s why you can only try your best to plan ahead.
+Detailed, strategic planning right from the first days helps a lot in preventing additional costs because your transition, procedure and outcomes have been well-planned and put into practice immediately.
 Finally, remember that your offshoring success does not come solely from cost-savings but a combination of many beneficial factors, such as: division of labour, talent pools, unique offerings etc.